dvbuka/hvzbot/README.md

 HvZBot is a Discord bot that tracks the state of HvZ events at UC Davis.
 As of April 2023, it is actively maintained.

 ## Current Features
-`v2.5 April 11, 2023`

 The database tracks:
 * Player roles
 * Zombie tags
 * Mod permissions
-* Whether a zombie is hidden or not (OZs (original zombies) when introduced play like humans until exposed).
+* Whether a zombie is hidden or not (OZs (original zombies) when introduced play like humans until they are exposed).

-Gameplay features
+Gameplay features:
-* Hidden zombies may access the Human channel, but when exposed, lose viewing permissions immediately!
+* Hidden zombies may access the Human channel, but when exposed, lose viewing permissions immediately.
-* There is a leaderboard commands, which shows which Zombies have the most tagged.
+* There is a leaderboard command, which shows which Zombies have the most tagged.
 Hidden zombies do not appear on the LB.
 * A list of all players
 * Total player accounts, with the real totals (meaning that hidden zombies are counted as zombies here).

-State updates
+State updates:
 * `who` command reveals a player's name and publicly known role using their Discord tag.
 * `assign` allows mods to change a player's role
 * `hide` / 'expose' allow OZs to be added and exposed.